A Unifying Perspective on Non-Stationary Kernels for Deeper Gaussian Processes: Non-Stationary Kernels

 To test our non-stationary measure, we applied it to three synthetic functions (see Figure \ref{fig:3_cases}).
-In the first scenario (first row in Figure \ref{fig:3_cases}), where the signal is purely linear, the algorithm's behavior leads to a high concentration of points in a single compact cluster when plotting the estimated length scale versus the signal variance.
-This concentration reflects the inherent stationarity of a linear signal, where the statistical properties do not change over the input space.
-The unimodal and concentrated distributions of both the estimated parameters in the violin plots further corroborate this observation.
-The consistency in the length scale and signal variance across multiple iterations of MCMC indicates that the underlying data structure is stationary.
-This case demonstrates the effectiveness of the proposed non-stationary measure in detecting the stationary nature of a linear signal.
+In each case, we indicate the final variance of the length scale and signal variance distributions.
+In the first scenario (first row in Figure \ref{fig:3_cases}), where the signal is a high-frequency sine function, the algorithm's behavior leads to a high concentration of points in a single compact cluster when plotting the estimated length scale versus the signal variance.
+This concentration reflects the inherent stationarity of a signal, where the statistical properties do not change over the input space.
+The unimodal and concentrated distributions of both estimated parameters in the violin plots further corroborate this observation.
+The consistency in the length scale and signal variance across multiple iterations of MLE indicates that the underlying data structure is stationary.

 In the second case (second row in Figure \ref{fig:3_cases}), the signal is a trigonometric curve with local oscillations.
-The algorithm's response to this signal structure results in a single cluster when plotting the estimated length scale versus the signal variance but with a highly linear correlation.
-This linear correlation suggests a consistent relationship between the length scale and signal variance across different local oscillations.
-The unimodal concentrated distributions in the violin plots, coupled with a smaller variance in the estimated length scale, reflect a degree of stationarity within the local oscillations.
-The algorithm's ability to capture this nuanced behavior underscores its sensitivity to variations in non-stationarity, even within a seemingly stationary pattern.
+The algorithm's response to this function results in a wider spread of both hyperparameters compared to the first test function.
+This behavior is reflected in the violin plots on the right.

 The third scenario (third row in Figure \ref{fig:3_cases}) presents a more complex signal structure, a trigonometric curve with varying amplitude and frequency.
-The algorithm's reaction to this non-stationary signal is manifested in the clustering of points into two less concentrated clusters when plotting the estimated length scale versus the signal variance.
-This bimodal behavior in the clustering, as well as in the violin plots for both estimated parameters, reveals the underlying non-stationarity in the data.
-The varying magnitude of the signal introduces changes in statistical properties over space, leading to a broader distribution of the hyperparameters.
-The algorithm's ability to discern this complex non-stationary pattern and reflect it in the clustering and distribution of the estimated hyperparameters illustrates its robustness and adaptability in measuring non-stationarity across diverse data structures.
+The algorithm's reaction to this non-stationary signal is manifested in a broad distribution of length scales and some spread in the signal variance.
+These distributions are reflected in the violin plots.

 The three cases in Figure \ref{fig:3_cases} demonstrate the algorithm's capability to measure non-stationarity through the local, stationary GP-hyperparameter distributions.
 The varying behaviors in clustering and distribution of the estimated parameters across the three cases provide insights into the underlying stationarity or non-stationarity of the signals.
 The algorithm's sensitivity to these variations underscores its potential as a valuable tool for understanding and characterizing non-stationarity in different contexts.